afuhflynn/javascript_crash_course/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at \[email protected].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at [email protected](mailto:afuhtembeng@gmail.com).
 Reports will be reviewed and investigated promptly.

 All contributors must comply with this Code of Conduct.
 Maintainers may remove, edit, or reject contributions that violate these guidelines.